 What are the clinical features of bacterial vaginosis?

 The odour of the creamy white foamy discharge is the most common complaint in bacterial vaginosis, with a positive "whiff" test (malodour).
-It is sometimes greenish in colour, and can be sticky.
-The vulva and vagina are not inflamed and any vaginal burning or itching should be explained by another cause of vaginitis.
+The vulva and vagina are not inflamed and any vaginal burning or itching should be explained by another cause of vaginitis, especially aerobic vaginitis.
 The discharge can cause mild irritation of the skin around the vagina.

 How is the diagnosis of bacterial vaginosis made?